 The idyllic hill station Munnar - famous for its tea estates, exotic lush greenery and craggy peaks, is located in the Western Ghats, in the state of Kerala.
 It serves as the commercial centre for some of the world’s largest tea estates.
 Also, Munnar has many protected areas which are home to endemic and highly endangered species like the Nilgiri Thar and the Neelakurinji.

-Lonar lake is an extremely beautiful place while Lonar crater is the world's only saltwater lake in basaltic rock, believed to have been caused by a meteorite hitting Earth around 52,000 years ago.
+Lonar lake is one of the most beautiful places in India where the Lonar crater is located.
+It is the world's only saltwater lake in basaltic rock, believed to have been caused by a meteorite hitting Earth around 52,000 years ago.
 It is one of the oldest temples that can be found in South India that is built in the Dravidian style.
-It has lately increased in popularity because it is now listed as one of the world heritage sites of the UNESCO
+It has lately increased in popularity because it is now listed as one of the world heritage sites of the UNESCO.

 Nestled amidst the Sahyadri range on the Western Ghats, Matheran is a cosy little hill station that stands at an elevation of 2600 feet above sea level, and is just 100 kilometres away from Mumbai, making it the perfect weekend getaway.
 With its name literally translating to “overhead forest”, Matheran is the smallest hill station in all of India, but it is extremely popular in terms of tourists looking for a short trip amid spectacular vistas and serenity.

 Best Time: Throughout the year

 Popularly known as the "Paradise on the Earth" the state is world famous for its scenic splendour, snow-capped mountains, plentiful wildlife, exquisite monuments, hospitable people and local handicraft.
 Your trip to Jammu and Kashmir will be the most fulfilled and memorable journey ever as the state not only appeals you with its scenic beauty and snow-covered mountain ranges, but the adventure sports will take you to a different world.